axpogroup/hiring-challenges/senior-data-engineer-challenge/README.md

 ### 1. Mike's first day at work

 Your technical lead has assigned you the task to mentor Mike.
-Therefore he asked you to prepare the onboarding for Mike.
+Therefore, he asked you to prepare the onboarding for Mike.
 On the day before Mike starts, your technical lead asks you quickly about the onboarding plan for Mike and what you have in Mind.
 You had some time to think about it, but you haven't written anything down.